-Search for a Body Implants ( Pectoral, Calf, Buttock ) clinic in your local area.
+Click for ALL Body Implants ( Pectoral, Calf, Buttock ) clinics in the UK & Ireland.

 Body Implants including pectoral or chest implants for men, bicep, calf and buttock implants have become popular in recent years, although they are still quite rare.
 These implants are nearly always made using silicone as the implant material.
 The following information focuses on the pectoral implant procedure to give you an idea of what happens during a body implant operation.
 Male chest implants are usually placed under a general anaesthetic but local anaesthetic injections, along with a mild sedative to make you drowsy may be used.
 Most people find that they can return to work within a week and are able to resume all activities within a month.
 It is highly unlikely that anyone considering body implants would be able to access this free of charge on the National Health Service (NHS).
 Private costs for silicone body implants can range from approximately £3,000 to £6,000 depending on the type of implant and where it is placed.

 Facial implants were first used for reconstruction for birth defects and trauma related incidents such as scarring after accidents, in the late 1950s.
 Body implants have been used in a similar way to correct defects, which have existed since birth, or to put right tissue loss, which has occurred through injury or disease.

 Breast implants have been in use since the 1960s to help women who have lost a breast due to mastectomy, as well as providing cosmetic enhancement for women with small breasts.

 Testicular implants have also been made for men to replace tissue loss due to removal of a testicle.

 In recent years, implants have been increasingly used to improve areas of our bodies purely for cosmetic purposes.

 Some men (particularly bodybuilders) choose to have silicone pectoral implants placed behind the muscles in their chest wall to bulk out their chest and give it more shape.